overkillprojects/ai-car-detection/README.md

 You'll have to sign into your Edge Impulse account to access your models.

+You should check if your device is connected to your project by going to your [Edge Impulse project](https://studio.edgeimpulse.com/studio/select-project) and clicking **Devices**.
+Your device should not be named camera at first; I just renamed mine.

 If that all worked out for you, you're set!
 You connected to the board and you're ready to move onto the other steps.